Why should you be painting on an easel?

 That being said, most of the time if you have managed to put an easel up once, you will easily do it again.
 And once you have it figured out, you will reap the benefits!

 Different Types of Easels

 There are a few different kinds of easels that you can use.
 All of them will be built to hold a canvas at an angle.
-There is a flat support base which you place your canvas onto.
+There is a flat support base on which you place your canvas onto.
 You then adjust the screws on the easel to get the right angle for your line of vision.
-There is usually also a top bar which comes down to support the canvas and hold it securely.
+There is usually also a top bar that comes down to support the canvas and hold it securely.

-Studio H-Frame Easels – theses are heavy easels, used indoors for painting on a large surface.
+Studio H-Frame Easels – theses are heavy easels used indoors for painting on a large surface.

-A-Frame Easels – are sturdy easels for indoor use.
+A-Frame Easels – these are sturdy easels for indoor use.
 They are usually light and can be easily stored.